 The circle of fifths trick works for all the major scales, not just C. Pick any note on the circle and think of it as the root.
 The note immediately counterclockwise from the root will be the fourth of the key.
 The five notes going clockwise from the root are the fifth, second, sixth, third and seventh of the key respectively.
 The other five notes will be the ones you omit — the “black keys.”

 Another intriguing thing about seeing the scale written out on the circle of fifths is that it makes it easy to derive all the parallel major scale modes.
-Take a look at red notes in the circle.
-Think of F as the starting note and B as the ending note.
-If you bring the B down a half step, you get C mixolydian.
-If you bring B and E down a half step, you get C dorian.
+Take a look at the two notes on the ends of the arc of white keys: F and B. If you bring the B down a half step, you get C Mixolydian.
+If you bring B and E down a half step, you get C Dorian.
 Bring B, E and A down a half step and you get C natural minor.
-Bring all of the above plus D down a half step gives C phrygian, and bringing all of those plus G down a half step gives you C locrian.
+Bring all of the above plus D down a half step gives C Phrygian, and bringing all of those plus G down a half step gives you C Locrian.

 The circle of fifths suggests some nice chords, too.
-If you play the red notes at once from F to B, going clockwise, you get a beautiful voicing for Fmaj7(#11) with all of its extensions.
+If you play the white notes at once from F to B, going clockwise, you get a beautiful voicing for Fmaj7(#11) with all of its extensions.
 If you leave off the F and go clockwise from C, you get a nice Cmaj7, again with all the extensions.
 If you go clockwise from G, you get G6/9.
-Go clockwise from D and get an ambiguous D6/9 or D-13.
+Go clockwise from D, and you get an ambiguous D6/9 or D-13.

 If you go counterclockwise, each group of four notes gets you the fourths chord beloved of modern jazz.
 Starting on B gets you B-11, starting on E gives E-11, and so on.